kappnav/design/actions-config-maps.md

 The potential hierarchy for a given resource is calculated by constructing the action config map names (as per the preceding patterns) and querying for them.
 The ones actually found comprise the effective hierarchy.
 Once the effective hierarchy is established, overrides are evaluated from top to bottom.

-Overrides may be in whole or in part at each level, based on the setting of the action config map's prism.actions.on.conflict annotation.
+Overrides may be in whole or in part at each level, based on the setting of the action config map's kappnav.actions.on.conflict annotation.
 When the value is 'replace', the current action config map replaces entirely the evaluation up to that point.
 In other words, 'replace' replaces all actions higher in the hierarchy with the actions in the current action config map.

-Alternatively, when when prism.actions.on.conflict is 'merge' the current action config map is merged into the actions evaluated up to that point in the hierarchy.
+Alternatively, when when kappnav.actions.on.conflict is 'merge' the current action config map is merged into the actions evaluated up to that point in the hierarchy.
 In other words,'merge' merges actions from the current action config map into the actions of the action config maps higher in the hierarcy.
 The individual action is merged by replacing a named action from higher in the hierarchy with the same-named action in the current action config map; if no such action exists higher in the hierarchy, the action is net new and simply added to the rest.

 Examples: